- FIRM OVERVIEW

 FBI reports indicate that nationwide, drug and drug-related offenses account for approximately one-third of all arrests.
 Additionally, drug use and abuse results in related crimes such as DUI, Retail Theft (shoplifting), property crimes and assault offenses.
 As a result, judges and prosecutors in Pennsylvania take drug charges seriously and convictions can result in lengthy jail sentences.
 If you are facing drug charges in Montgomery County, PA you need the help of our Norristown drug crime defense lawyers.

 For anyone charged with a drug offense, it is important to retain a criminal defense attorney experienced in prosecuting and defending against drug charges.
 As a prosecutor in Montgomery County, Pennsylvania, and as a defense attorney, I have extensive experience in handling drug cases throughout all over Montgomery County including Abington, Cheltenham, Haverford, Plymouth Meeting, King of Prussia, Pottstown and Lower Merion.

-Please feel free to contact me, Blue Bell Criminal Defense Lawyer Erik Petersen to discuss your case.
+Please feel free to contact me, Blue Bell Criminal Defense Lawyer V. Erik Petersen to discuss your case.